Cucumber Onion Salad Recipe

 Instructions

 - Place cucumber slices into a large bowl.
-Cut Vidalia or red onion into long, thin strips and add to the bowl.
+Cut onion into long, thin strips and add to the bowl.

-- In a 2-cup measuring cup, add vinegar, sugar (if using), Stone House Seasoning, and water.
-Mix well with a fork and pour over cucumber and onions.
-Cover tightly with plastic wrap and store in the refrigerator for at least an hour before serving.
+- In a 2-cup measuring cup, add vinegar, water, Stone House Seasoning, and sugar (if using).
+Mix well with a fork and pour over the cucumber and onions.
+Serve immediately or store in the fridge in an airtight container.

 Notes